 Develop a healthy financial culture

-To manage and reduce selling, general and administrative (SG&A) expenses, many companies today focus on developing a healthy financial culture.
+Many companies today focus on developing a healthy financial culture to manage and reduce selling, general and administrative (SG&A) expenses.
 A better spend culture for modern organizations is one where employees feel trusted to spend responsibly.

 These positive behaviors should permeate every aspect of your company, from product development and go-to-market strategy to financial operations.
-You don’t want people to fear spending.
-Rather, you want people to understand the guardrails for healthy spending and saving, and what positive financial behaviors look like.
+You want people to understand the guardrails for healthy spending and saving and model positive financial behaviors.

 - Track billing inconsistencies over time to find areas you can save

 - Get more accurate budget forecasts by adopting a rolling budget

 Conduct a spend analysis

 You can conduct a spend analysis to identify and understand SG&A expenses.
 This is a review of external spend across various expense categories to determine whether you could spend less going forward.